isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2184.md

 ---
-title: SKIP QUEUE (F&B) - DIGITAL ORDERING - Without Hardware (All-in-one)
+title: SkipQoo provides Digital Ordering and Delivery System for F&B which has fully integrated Online Payment, Delivery and QR code ordering.
+SkipQoo allows F&B operators to manage orders online with a cost-effective and efficient digital transformation of their business.
+With numerous features, such as age-restricted menus, real-time tracking of order statuses, and live menu updates, SkipQoo is tailored to the needs of modern F&B restaurants.
 permalink: /productivity-solutions-grant/solutionrepo/solution2184
 ---

 ### Description

-SkipQoo provides Digital Ordering and Delivery System for F&B which has fully integrated Online Payment, Delivery and QR code ordering.
-SkipQoo allows F&B operators to manage orders online with a cost-effective and efficient digital transformation of their business.
-With numerous features, such as age-restricted menus, real-time tracking of order statuses, and live menu updates, SkipQoo is tailored to the needs of modern F&B restaurants.
+201731885M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedSkipQooAnnex3CRwef20May2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria